ltw-webdev-4/curriculum/markdown-yaml.md

       Markup languages like HTML for representing content & data

       - *Markdown* — simplified HTML
-      - *YAML* — simplified Javascript data
+      - *YAML* — simplified JavaScript data

       *Can be combined together: Markdown in YAML & YAML in Markdown*